pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. _jax-intro:

-pyRDDLGym-jax provides convenient tools to automatically compile a RDDL description of a problem to the above optimization problem:
+pyRDDLGym-jax provides convenient tools to automatically compile a RDDL description of a problem to an optimization problem:

 .. code-block:: python